-AC adapter connector - Attach an AC adapter to the computer.
+AC adapter connector - Connects the AC adapter so that you can run the computer on AC power instead of battery power.

 The AC adapter converts AC power to the DC power required by the computer.
 You can connect the AC adapter with your computer turned either on or off.